jmflanne/BreadthFirstvsAStar-Python/README.md

 # BreadthFirstvsAStar-Python
 The 8-puzzle problem involves a 3x3 grid with 8 numbered tiles and one empty space.
 The goal is to slide tiles into the empty space until the goal configuration is acheived.
-In this case, the goal configuration is the tiles places in increasing order with the empty space in the bottom right corner, or: </br>
+In this case, the goal configuration is the tiles placed in increasing order with the empty space in the bottom right corner, or: </br>
 1 2 3 </br>
 4 5 6 </br>
 7 8   </br>